Congratulations on considering Childminding as a career. If you go ahead, we think you will find it a rewarding and enjoyable career.

 In England, individuals need to register as a childminder with Ofsted or a Childminder Agency if they are paid to look after one or more children under the age of 8 years that they are not related to for more than two hours a day or more than three hours a day if they are children of friends.

 Childminding Matters are contacted on a daily basis about how to become a registered childminder.
 Therefore, we have developed a FREE How To Guide to help explain the childminder registration process with Ofsted or what to possibly expect if using a childminder agency (CMA) instead.
-Full details of the steps required for childminder registration, including how to achieve them, are available in this free How to Guide: How to become a registered childminder.
+Full details of the steps required for childminder registration, including how to achieve them, are available in this free How to Guide.
+The FREE guide is available in our shop.

-We strongly recommend that you download the above file, as it will answer many of your questions about registration.
+We strongly recommend that you download the guide, as it will answer many of your questions about registration.
 However, in summary, the basic requirements, whether you choose to register with Ofsted or a Childminding Agency, are:

 - Complete a Childminding Registration Course (available from Childminding Matters)